Fed-Up Women Swarm Kansas Frat House After Alleged Rape

 Leaders from the university’s Panhellenic Association did not immediately respond to a request for comment on Tuesday.

-But Brantley’s sentiments appeared to be echoed by some current students who said that sexual violence has been a pervasive issue on campus.
+But Brantley’s sentiments were echoed by some current students who said sexual violence has been a pervasive issue on campus.

 “While Phi Psi is currently the one being blamed, every single fraternity here is guilty,” Abigayle Redeker, a junior at the university told the school’s student newspaper, The University Daily Kansan.
 “Until rape culture is demolished, it’s going to continue happening here.”